The Best Pizza in Melbourne for Buonissimo Eats

 Figlia

 Figlia, born from the creative minds behind Tipo 00 and Osteria Ilaria, is where warmth, creativity, and Italian tradition collide.
 This inviting spot serves up light, crispy sourdough pizzas that hit all the right notes.
 Start with a glass of natural wine or a cocktail to set the vibe, then dive into dishes like the cavolo nero pizza, topped with creamy stracciatella and chilli, or the rich pork and fennel salsiccia.
-Each bite delivers big, bold flavours in a setting that’s effortlessly cool—where great pizza meets serious style.
+Each bite delivers big, bold flavours in an effortlessly cool setting where great pizza meets serious style.

 331 Lygon Street, Brunswick East